 (i) Payment of all subscriptions, entrance fees, levies and fines may be made to any person authorised by the Chief Executive to receive them.

-(j) Payment of any sum due by any member under these Rules may be postponed, reduced or waived by the Chief Executive, Branch Secretary or Regional Director if, in her or his view, it would be appropriate to do so.
+(j) Payment of any sum due by any member under these Rules may be postponed, reduced or waived by the Chief Executive or Regional Director if, in her or his view, it would be appropriate to do so.

 (k) Where payment of subscriptions is postponed by a decision under sub-rule (h), the member shall be regarded as a financial member as from the date of such decision until the date specified in the decision for payment of such postponed amount, provided that any other sums due by the member to the Association are paid in accordance with these Rules.